Skip to main content

 Higher Chinese Language (Syllabus 1116) is a more demanding examination that offers significant benefits for JC admission — including 2 bonus points and potential exemption from JC Mother Tongue requirements.

 Higher Chinese is particularly relevant for students at SAP schools, which emphasise bilingual excellence.
-Students considering Higher Chinese should begin preparation in Sec 1-2, as the Sec 3 exam date leaves limited runway for last-minute improvement.
+Students considering Higher Chinese should begin preparation in Sec 1-2, as the runway to the Sec 3 standard-Chinese checkpoint and the Sec 4 HCL paper leaves limited room for last-minute improvement.
+A notable step up at this level is classical Chinese (文言文), which appears in the Higher Chinese comprehension paper and rewards early, systematic practice.

 Five recurring errors account for the majority of marks lost across all Chinese papers — and every one of them is addressable through targeted practice.